 - The respondent’s record should be cleared if the CARR order is denied.

-When it comes to CARR orders, what’s the bottom line?
+When it comes to temporary transfer, what’s the bottom line?

-CARR orders save lives.
-They are a safe and effective tool for protecting gun owners – and those with access to firearms – in their moment of crisis.
+Temporary transfer saves lives.
+It is a safe and effective tool for protecting gun owners – and those with access to firearms – in their moment of crisis.

 Strong Second Amendment states have the responsibility to protect gun owners in their moment of greatest need.